Claiming ineffective assistance of counsel (IAC) is a way to get your guilty plea, guilty verdict or sentence reversed in Nevada.

 It depends on the case and what you asked for in the motion or writ.
 In all probability, the court will reverse and remand the decision for a new trial or sentencing.

 8. Can I waive making a claim for “ineffective assistance of counsel”?

 No. You retain the right to make a claim for ineffective of assistance of counsel.
 A Nevada plea deal should not include a waiver of your right to bring an IAC claim.13

 Call a Nevada attorney…

-If you have have been convicted of a crime, given an unfair sentence or taken a bad plea, hope is not lost.
+If you have been convicted of a crime, given an unfair sentence or taken a bad plea, hope is not lost.
 Contact our Las Vegas criminal defense attorneys to discuss your options for post-conviction relief, including claiming ineffective assistance of counsel.
-For a free consultation, call us.
+For a consultation, call us.

 For information about California laws, go to our article on ineffective assistance of counsel.
 For Colorado cases, please see our page on ineffective assistance of counsel in Colorado criminal cases.